juthikashetye/Node.js-MySQL/README.md

 * The app will take in orders from customers and deplete stock from the store's inventory.

 * There are two files `bamazon_customer.js` and `bamazon_manager.js` which have a customer and manager view respectively.

+## Video of the working of the App

+* Click this [Youtube video](https://youtu.be/XngrMxbALGs) for a demo of the working of this app.

 ## Things to do before you start using the app